Bira/octopus-carnival/_drafts/stormtroopers.md

 here, and he's also already clashing with the officer corps to see who deserves to be at the top.

-First order stormtroopers supplement their traditional recruiting with forcibly kidnapped children that undergo similar indoctrination and training to the clones of yesteryear.
-There are no "special units" of extra-badass troopers with different armor, but you get more instances of random troopers who turn out to not be mooks, and who give our heroes some more trouble all by themselves.
+First Order stormtroopers supplement their traditional recruiting with forcibly kidnapped children that undergo similar indoctrination and training to the clones of yesteryear.
+The only "special unit" with different armor seem to be the guards at the throne room for their supreme leader Snoke, but you also get more instances of troopers who turn out to not be mooks, and to take a little more work to defeat.

 ## Trooper Gear